danjo/searchmsgen/README.md

 this query searches:
 - picture files, and...
-- size greater equal than 1MiB, and...
+- size greater equal than 1MiB, but...
-- but excludes .gif, .tiff file extensions
+- excludes .gif, .tiff file extensions